FarronF/limerick-council-meetings/meetings/2021/03/19-Virtual Monthly Meeting of Metropolitan District of Limerick/Minutes  - Monthly Meeting of Metropolitan District of Limerick - 15th February 2021.md

 **Correspondence**

-Correspondence was noted and taken as read.---
+Correspondence was noted and taken as read.
+---
 11

 **25.** **Condolences**